Dignified or Disneyfied?

 y character Ketrin, a feral youth raised by wolf-like creatures in the jungle, is of course heavily influenced by Rudyard Kipling’s Mowgli from the two Jungle Books (1894-5)...as opposed to the watered-down version of the character in Disney’s animated Jungle Book (1967), which is probably the only version of the story that millions of people know.

 In fact a recent newspaper article made the rather astonishing claim that Disney’s Jungle Book is the fifth most watched film of all time, with an estimated cinema audience of 353 million!
 That’s pretty incredible by anyone’s standards, and it’s not even counting video releases or TV screenings.
-Now that the 40th Anniversary DVD has been released it’s a complete no-brainer that the total will increase massively.
+With subsequent DVD and Blu-Ray releases it’s a complete no-brainer that the total has increased still further.

 (And I suppose it’s not surprising given Disney’s current outbreak of sequelitis [Return to Neverland, anyone???] that they went and made The Jungle Book 2...sigh.)